justindomingue/markov_chains/README.md

     generator.get_sentences(5)

+### Higher Order Markov Chains

+By default, the generator will use order-1 Markov chains, meaning that when selecting a next word, the generator will only consider 1 previous word.
+A Marko chain or order `n` will consider `n` previous words.
+The higher the order, the closer the generated text will be from the original one.
+Orders between 1 and 3 are typical; higher orders will often spit the text verbatim.

+Create a generator using a Markov chain of higher order (Markov chain with memory `order`) :

+    order = 2
+    generator = MarkovChains::Generator.new(text, order)

 ## Change log

 * Version 0.1.0 - Added order attribute in the generator for higher-order markov chains and rewrote the most of the internal code to handle order